2013 • 08 • 12

 What do you find most rewarding about the work you do?

 When a traveler becomes a world-changer.
-When tourist adds value in a community he/she visits there is change in the way he/she views travel.
+When a tourist adds value to a community he/she visits there is a change in the way he/she views travel.
 That is the time when “travelers change the world”

 What would you advise Filipinos do to save the seas?
 Why should they help save our seas?

 Lessen plastic use.
 Instead of collecting sand or shells on the beach, pick the trash up.
 You will not care for something you have no knowledge about so make an effort to learn about the sea and its creatures.